 Lastly, RackConnect Global works for those who have latency-sensitive services (like VoIP or video) on Rackspace and might want dedicated access to Rackspace for good performance.

-RackConnect Global is primarily for Rackspace dedicated hosting users at launch.
-Dedicated hosting users who want to establish a virtual circuit to connect the dedicated private (ExNet) address space at Rackspace to a private address space on their side of the connection (for purposes like disaster recovery or business continuity, for example, database replication) are the target customer set.
+RackConnect Global is primarily for Rackspace managed hosting users at launch.
+Managed hosting users who want to establish a virtual circuit to connect the dedicated private (ExNet) address space at Rackspace to a private address space on their side of the connection (for purposes like disaster recovery or business continuity, for example, database replication) are the target customer set.
 However, Rackspace cloud or dedicated hosting customers who want to access public prefixes via RackConnect Global can also do so via dedicated cross-connect only.
 Note that customers cannot use RackConnect Global to connect to private prefixes on the Rackspace Public cloud (for example, cloud networks).

-In what regions is the service being launched?
+In what regions is the service available?